Explore the API with Postman

 .
 Postman opens a new tab to GET that URL.
 Click "Send" to see the venues related to the root resource.

-) and it has links (in an object named _links
+).
+Each venue has links (in an object named _links

 ).